St. John's takes you GLOBAL from day one... in keeping with our mission!

 St. John's nationally unique first-year program engages your Core academics form day one!

-Whether you travel to one country or three, St. John's offers you full cultural exploration and immersion through our Western Europe, Discover Italy and Discover France semester programs.
+Whether you travel to one country or three, St. John's offers you full cultural exploration and immersion through our Semester in Paris, Semester in Rome and Western Europe Semester programs.

 St. John's offers a wide range of short-term, faculty-directed programs all over the world, with travel ranging from 7 days to 2 months.